se-edu/se-book/designPatterns/observer/what/text.md

 **Context**

-An object (possibly, more than one) is interested to get notified when a change happens to another object.
+An object (possibly more than one) is interested in being notified when a change happens to another object.
 That is, some objects want to ‘observe’ another object.

 <box>

-{{ icon_example }} Consider this scenario from the a student management system where the user is adding a new student to the system.
+{{ icon_example }} Consider this scenario from a student management system where the user is adding a new student to the system.

 <img src="{{baseUrl}}/designPatterns/observer/what/images/sequenceDiagram.png" height="330" />
 <p/>